hamlet-framework/db/README.md

 - hamlet/db-mysql
 - hamlet/db-mysql-swoole
-- hamlet/db-sqlite
-- hamlet/db-pdo
+- hamlet/db-sqlite3

 ## Outstanding ToDo

 - Add tracing to processor so that all transformations could be traced
-- Fix annotations
-- Test coverage
-- Add benchmarks
+- Add property type validator on entity de-serialization
-- Add : void wherever necessary
-- Add ? instead of nullability